Mixing drugs might help you to have a more interesting night, but three (or more) can easily become a crowd.

 Mixing drugs when you’re coming up

-Different drugs have different effects.
-Stimulants like speed increase brain activity, while depressant drugs such as alcohol slow your system down.
-Hallucinogens such as acid act upon the mind, while analgesics, like heroin, have a pain killing effect.
-But even if you think you know what kind of kick a certain drug will bring, much depends on:
+Individual drugs have different effects when taken solo.
+Stimulants, including cocaine, increase brain activity, while depressants such as alcohol slow your system down.
+Hallucinogens, for example acid, act upon the mind, while analgesics, like heroin, have a pain killing effect.
+But even if you think you know what kind of kick a certain drug will bring or it’s side effects, it all depends on:

 - What’s actually in it

 - The amount taken

 - Your surroundings at the time

 Which is a hell of a lot to consider, and almost impossible to suss out unless you’re some kind of genius.
 Don’t forget that you also need to be aware of your environment and your body as the trip is happening.
 Combine all of this and it majorly increases the risk of something going wrong.

 The most important thing to note is that combining drugs that have the same effect on your body (i.e. stimulant with a stimulant) can lead to major consequences as the end product will be an overreaction in your body.
 This includes messing with vitals such as blood pressure and heart rate.
 Bottom line is the effects of any drug can be unpredictable, even more so when it comes to mixing different substances.